Maxim Litvinov: People's Commissar of Foreign Affairs

 Litvinov has been considered to have concentrated on taking strong measures against Italy, Japan and Germany, and being little interested in other matters.
 He praised the achievements of the Soviet Union but he may not have agreed with collective farming.
-At the time of the Moscow Trials, Litvinov was appointed to a committee the decided the fate of Nikolai Bukharin and Rykov, voting for them to be expelled and tried but not executed, they were eventually handed to the NKVD.
+At the time of the Moscow Trials, Litvinov was appointed to a committee that decided the fate of Bukharin and Rykov, voting for them to be expelled and tried but not executed, they were eventually handed to the NKVD.
 During the Great Purge, the Foreign Commissariat lacked ambassadors in nine capitals; Litvinov reported this to Stalin, noting the damage without criticising the cause.
-Indeed, Litvinov publicly endorsed the purges and the campaign against the Trotskyites, although this may have been for self-preservation.
+Indeed, Litvinov publicly endorsed the purges and the campaign against the Trotskyites, although this may have been out of self-preservation.